twolfson/nine-track/README.md

 This is built to make testing against third party services a breeze.
 No longer will your test suite fail because an external service is down.

+**Features:**

+- Proxy a single server or all servers
+- Support for binary requests
+- Support for normalizing and scrubbing requests

 > `nine-track` is inspired by [`cassette`][] and [`vcr`][].
 This is a fork of [`eight-track`][] due to permissioning issues.

 [`cassette`]: https://github.com/uber/cassette